emacs-helm/helm/README.md

 ### Install from Emacs packaging system

-Helm is now available on Melpa at `http://melpa.milkbox.net/` You will find there instructions to install.
+Helm is now available on Melpa at http://melpa.milkbox.net/ You will find there instructions to install.
+See also https://github.com/milkypostman/melpa#usage to startup correctly with the emacs packaging system.
 Then you should need only in your init file:

 ```elisp